rezib/cloubed/README.md

 Licence
 -------

-ClouBed is distributed under the terms of the GNU Lesser General Public License version 3.
+Cloubed is distributed under the terms of the GNU Lesser General Public License version 3.

 Documentation